 Above: Flowers occur on a number on narrow arrays branching from the main stem.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: The corollas of the florets are usually light bluish, some could be cream-color.
 The phyllaries on the outside of the head have dark purple tips.

-Above: A large mid-stem leaf.
+Below: A large mid-stem leaf.

-Below: The mid-stem is densely covered while the flowering panicle takes up the upper 1/3rd of the stem.
+Below: The mid-stem is densely leaf covered while the flowering panicle takes up the upper 1/3rd of the stem.
 Stems can have sparse whitish hair and be green to green with reddish tones to reddish in color.

 Below: When in fruit the phyllaries of the flower head reflex backward.
 Each seed has a tawny pappus for wind distribution.
 The underside of the leaves have hair on the veins.

 Below: Seeds are mottled brown flattened ellipsoid cypselae with ribbed sides.